 Enterprise medical software is software designed to manage the complicated data and service needs of enterprise-level hospitals and practices.
 These healthcare organizations employ hundreds to thousands of doctors, nurses, technicians, and office workers, and enterprise medical software tools manage employee records and patient information for hundreds of thousands of patients.
 Enterprise medical software works to organize and analyze data from each of these employees and patients in a manner that improves patient outcomes.

 Enterprise medical software normally allows buyers to purchase bundles that include administrative, patient management, and clinical modules.
 Many providers also carry specialized software to meet the needs of long-term care, behavioral health, pharmacy, and other medical specializations.

 Find out more on our enterprise medical software page.

 Electronic health record (EHR) software — and its predecessor electronic medical records software — has become commonplace in practices of all sizes over the past decade.
 This is largely due to the passage of the HITECH Act and subsidies provided by Meaningful Use legislation.

-The value in moving from written records to electronic records is obvious, at least in theory:
+The value in moving from written records to electronic records is obvious: